MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 <!-- ====================================================================== -->
-## Step 9 - Include the WebView2.h header in HelloWebView.cpp
+## Step 11 - Include the WebView2.h header in HelloWebView.cpp

 Above, we did the following:
 *  Cloned or downloaded an existing project that contains a standard C++ Windows desktop application.
 *  Installed the Windows Implementation Library (WIL).
 *  Installed the WebView2 SDK, to add WebView2 features.
 *  Optionally deleted the WebView2 code from `HelloWebView.cpp`.

+---

-Now we can add WebView2 features to the app.
+Next, add WebView2 features to the app, as follows:

 1. In Visual Studio, make sure the **WebView2GettingStarted** solution is open.